 Department of State (State Department)

 The State Department helps OCSE and states enforce delinquent child support obligations using the Passport Denial Program.
-When states certify the noncustodial parents whose arrearages exceed $2,500, we submit the information to State Department to have those noncustodial parents’ passports denied and revoked.

 Internal Revenue Service (IRS)